The $1/c$ expansion of general relativity in a $3+1$ formulation, revisited: Parent action for ADM and KS formulations and the expansion

 \subsection{The usual expansion scheme}

 Now, we will quickly outline the expansion procedure in \cite{Elbistan:2022plu}.
-The original parent action (\ref{SEH}) has terms with $1/c^0, 1/c, 1/c^2$ orders as it contains derivatives up to second order.
+The original parent action (\ref{SEH}) has terms with $1/c^0, 1/c, 1/c^2$ orders as it contains derivatives up to second order, see our Appendix \ref{tdersteps} for more details.
 Moreover, the definitions of the terms in the action and their orders depend on the specific decomposition, as we have observed by comparing (\ref{KADM}) with (\ref{KKS}).
 The actual terms and their orders will be determined only if a specific decomposition is adopted.

 Therefore, in the usual expansion scheme one first begins by choosing a decomposition.
 For instance in \cite{Elbistan:2022plu}, we immediately chose the KS decomposition of the unexpanded Lagrangian (\ref{KSm}).
 Grouping the terms with the same order, we expanded the related Lagrangian (\ref{SEH}) by assuming that the fields are analytic